City of London

 - Guildhall Library, Aldermanbury, London.
 EC2P 2EJ

-- London Metropolitan Archives (formerly Greater London Record Office), 40 Northampton Road, London EC1R 0HB - holds the archives of the Greater London Council, the London and Middlesex County Councils and their predecessors.
+- London Metropolitan Archives (formerly Greater London Record Office), 40 Northampton Road, London EC1R 0HB - holds the archives of the City of London, Greater London Council, the London and Middlesex County Councils and their predecessors.
 Note it is usually closed first two weeks of November for stocktaking.

 - Research Guide: Family History at London Metropolitan Archives.